UBC-CIC/wearable-remote-health-monitoring-dashboard/docs/user_guide.md

 From the user's profile page, you can edit their personal information by clicking **Edit Profile**.
 After making changes, ensure that you click the **Save Changes** button to save your update.
 Youy can also find the user's real-time location on a map by clicking **Locate User** from the right-hand panel.

 ### Data Visualization
-You can view a graph of the patient's historical heart rate data over the last one hour period by clicking **View Data**.
+You can view a graph of the patient's historical heart rate data over the last one hour period by clicking **View Data** from the user's profile page.
 This functionality can be extended to other data types (eg. O2 levels) if desired but currently only heart rate visualization has been implemented.

 <img src="./images/user_guide/UserGuide-3.0.2.png"  width="500"/>